Adult holding a baby

 Llanfyllin

-Please give us a call for a friendly, confidential, chat about how we can help support you when you or your family need legal advice and representation.
-Please contact a member of the team or complete our online enquiry form.
+Give us a call for a friendly, confidential, chat about how we can help support you when you or your family need legal advice and representation.
+You can contact a member of the team or complete our online enquiry form.

-We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry and Telford, so are able to act for clients across Shropshire, Herefordshire, Mid and North Wales and across the Midlands (including Wolverhampton & Birmingham).
-As a leading full-service law firm, we can represent you wherever you live in the England or Wales.
+We have offices in Shrewsbury, Bromyard, Conwy, Hereford, Ludlow, Oswestry, and Telford, acting for clients across Shropshire, Herefordshire, Mid and North Wales and across the Midlands, including cases of Post Divorce Claims in Birmingham, Wolverhampton and Worcester.

 Our people